 A bonus of closed-toe sandals is their greater coverage and protection that enables more confident bushwhacking, trailblazing, or activities that would otherwise be challenging in sandals.
 The toe box of the Omnium 2 is certainly protective, though it offers so much coverage that breathability becomes an issue.
 Similarly, during aqueous adventuring, we found that the shoe is slow to drain and to thoroughly dry.

 We also aren't wild about how the heel strap of the Omnium rubs against the bare skin.
 The comprehensive coverage may help protect you from snags, but it also makes it more challenging to get pebbles or sand unstuck from inside.
 Worn with socks, both of these issues are mitigated, but socks also aren't the best with this swampy toe box.

 The Omnium 2 features the proprietary Spider rubber found on most of Teva's active footwear.
 The outsole has tough black rubber around the foot perimeter with a strip of beige non-skid rubber in the middle.
 The tread is angular but not fully lugged out.

 Full-coverage sandals may offer more protection, but that doesn't necessarily equate to more security.
 Because of how the Omnium is shaped, and the relative lack of secure straps or webbing, we found our feet sliding around in this sandal more than we like.
-For ultra-stable support, check out the Chaco Z/1 Classic.

 Using a velcro heel strap in the heel, a buckling velcro strap over the instep, and a small loop of elastic laces, the Omnium 2 has all the bells and whistles for dialing in a good fit…or so you'd think.
 Our experience with these shoes has proven to us that, when it comes to sandals, simplicity is preferred to extravagance.